Twometer/Win11OculusFix/README.md

 ### Usage

-Run the `OculusInjector.exe`.
+Download and unpack the zip file from the Releases section, then run the `OculusInjector.exe`.
 A new window (message box) should appear in the taskbar with the Oculus logo.
-Unminimize it and start playing - the lag should be gone.
+Bring it to foreground (unminimize it) and start playing - the lag should be gone.
 When you're done playing, you can close the box with the _Ok_ button.

+Unlike the Oculus debug console, it will not leave any window open on your system after you close the message box.